[3.11] Melting Nova | 16m DPS, 6k life, acro/phase | Deathless Sirus A8

 Messy effects, possibly laggy (~22.5 casts per second, ignites and Herald of Ash explosions, Vortex effects)

-I'm available to add more videos, and will record some more for 3.9.
+I'm available to add more videos.
 Feel free to ask for any map you would like me to put here!

-Cast on critical strike, cooldown recovery speed and attacks per second are the main mechanics we are applying on this build.
+Cast on critical strike (COC), cooldown recovery speed (CRS) and attacks per second (APS) are the main mechanics we are applying on this build.
 The original creator of the build made a very clear explanation about these points on the original build topic.
 I'll try to make it as simple as simple as possible.
 Still, it's a pretty big explanation, so there's a tl;dr. :)

-Short explanation: you must get at least 14% cooldown recovery speed and no more than 15 attacks per second for maximum damage
+Short explanation: you must get at least 14% CRS and no more than 15 APS for maximum damage

-To fix this loss, our solution is to apply cooldown recovery speed to reduce our cooldown and fit it in 4 frames.
-According to tests, the cooldown recovery speed we should aim for is at least 14%.
+To fix this loss, our solution is to apply CRS to reduce our cooldown to fit the cooldown in 4 frames.
+According to tests, the CRS value we should aim for 4 frames is at least 14%.
 For 3 frames, it would be 52%, an unachievable value.

-By reducing our cooldown to 4 frames (132ms), we also increase the amount of casts per second to (a little higher than) 7.5.
-Thus, we should aim to attack as fast as we can trigger our COC and Cospris.
-As we use 2x Cospri, each with up to 7.5 casts per second and each only proccing its own skill, we should aim for exactly 15 APS (attacks per second), thus getting 7.5 attacks per second for each weapon.
+If we divide 1s by 0.132ms, we now have 7.5757.
+This shows us that by reducing our cooldown to 4 frames (132ms), we also increase the amount of casts per second to a bit higher than 7.5.
+With this, we should now aim to attack as fast as we can trigger our COC and Cospris.
+As we use 2x Cospri, each with up to 7.5 casts per second and each only proccing its own skill, to spend all those casts we should aim for 15 APS, thus getting 7.5 APS for each weapon individually.

-IMPORTANT: we should not go over 15 APS, or the casts wouldn't synchronise and the DPS would be reduced by around 50%.
-The spoiler below has an example of how it can be a bad option for us.
+IMPORTANT: we should not go over 15 APS, or you'd attack faster than your casts recover, so the casts wouldn't synchronise and the DPS would be reduced by up to 50%.
+The example below shows how it can be a bad option for us.

-Consider our build value of 7.5 maximum procs per second (one proc every 132ms) and your APS is 8 (one attack every 125ms).
+Consider you're using only one Cospri, with our build value of 7.5 maximum procs per second (one proc every 132ms) but your APS is 8 (one attack every 125ms), a bit higher than the cap.

 0ms: attack, spell proc, enters cooldown